Telecine: 2:3 pulldown

 A 3:2 pulldown pattern is identical to the one described above except that it is shifted by one frame.
 For instance, a cycle that starts with film frame B yields a 3:2 pattern: B-B-B-C-C-D-D-D-A-A or 3-2-3-2 or simply 3–2.
 In other words, there is no difference between the 2-3 and 3-2 patterns.
-In fact, the 3-2 notation is misleading because according to SMPTE standards for every four-frame film sequence the first frame is scanned twice, not three times.
+In fact, the 3-2 notation is misleading because, according to SMPTE standards, for every four-frame film sequence, the first frame is scanned twice, not three times.

 The above method is a classic 2:3, which was used before frame buffers allowed for holding more than one frame.
-The preferred method for doing a 2:3 creates only one dirty frame in every five (i.e. 3:3:2:2 or 2:3:3:2 or 2:2:3:3); while this method has slightly more judder, it allows for easier upconversion (the dirty frame can be dropped without losing information) and a better overall compression when encoding.
+The preferred method for doing a 2:3 creates only one dirty frame in every five (i.e., 3:3:2:2 or 2:3:3:2 or 2:2:3:3); while this method has slightly more judder, it allows for easier upconversion (the dirty frame can be dropped without losing information) and a better overall compression when encoding.
 The 2:3:3:2 pattern is supported by the Panasonic DVX-100B video camera under the name "Advanced Pulldown".
-Note that just fields are displayed—no frames hence no dirty frames—in interlaced display such as on a CRT.
+Note that just fields are displayed—no frames, hence no dirty frames—in an interlaced display, such as on a CRT.
 Dirty frames may appear in other methods of displaying the interlaced video.

 Euro pulldown

 A new method called 2:2:2:2:2:2:2:2:2:2:2:3, Euro, 12:1 or 24:1 pulldown, can be used in order to convert 24 frame/s material to 25 frame/s.
 Usually, this involves a film to PAL transfer without the aforementioned 4% speedup.
 For film at 24 frames/s, there are 24 frames of film for every 25 frames of PAL video.
 In order to accommodate this mismatch in frame rate, 24 frames of film have to be distributed over 50 PAL fields.
 This can be accomplished by inserting a pulldown field every 12 frames, thus effectively spreading 12 frames of film over 25 fields (or 12.5 frames) of PAL video.

-This method was born out of a frustration with the faster, higher-pitched soundtracks that traditionally accompanied films transferred for PAL and SECAM audiences.
-A few motion pictures are beginning to be telecined this way.
-It is particularly suited for films where the soundtrack is of special importance.
+This method was created due to frustration with the faster, higher-pitched soundtracks that traditionally accompanied films transferred for PAL and SECAM audiences.
+It is particularly suited for films where the soundtrack is especially important.